 After Extraction of Wisdom Teeth

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or IV sedation.
 Once the teeth are removed, gauze pads will be placed in your mouth to help control bleeding.
 You will remain under our supervision in the office until you are ready to be taken home.
 Upon discharge, your homecare kit will include postoperative instructions.
-If you have any questions, please do not hesitate to call us at Woodbury Office Phone Number 651-233-2140 or 715-690-3040.
+If you have any questions, please do not hesitate to call us at Woodbury Office Phone Number 651-233-2140 or Hudson Office Phone Number 715-690-3040.

 Our services are provided in an environment of optimum safety.
 We utilize modern monitoring equipment and our team is experienced in anesthesia techniques.

 What will I feel like after wisdom teeth removal surgery?